 Based on the mood you want to set to a scene unraveling before your eyes, you can choose the white-balance presets in your camera or adjust the colour-temperature manually.
 And if you are shooting in raw, you can also change the white balance during post-processing.

-Here is a silhouetted image of a giraffe rendered in warm and cool colours.
-Let us know what colour-temperature you would choose, if you were to make this image?
+Here is a silhouetted image of a giraffe rendered in warm and cool colors.
+Let us know what color-temperature you would choose if you were to make this image?
 Leave a comment below!

 Interested in improving your skills?